karkob91/AutomaticLightsExample/README.md

 ---

 ## Contact
-For additional help or to report issues, please open an issue on the project's GitHub repository or contact the project maintainer.
+For additional help or to report issues, please contact the project maintainer: karol.kobiela@verum.com